-- 1. Remove the rubber plug from grease cap

-- Insert grease gun on the grease zerk.

-- Place three to five shots of grease in each zerk every 3000 to 5000 miles.
-Over greasing will put grease on brake shoes.

-- 4. Replace rubber plug.
+- Remove the rubber plug from grease cap - 2.
+Insert grease gun on the grease fitting.. - Place three to five shots of grease in each grease fitting. every 3000 to 5000 miles until correctly repacking bearings.
+Over greasing will put grease on brake shoes. - 4.
+Replace rubber plug.